sewelltatwit/Trivia-Game/README.md

 1. Mobile trivia multiplayer games are either outdated or uninteresting.
 2. Trivia is something that many see as a productive form of entertainment.
-3. Also, many of these games are either only for entertainment or restricted to being a ëstudy toolí allowing it to be customizable makes it so the player can do both.
+3. Also, many of these games are either only for entertainment or restricted to being a ‚Äòstudy tool‚Äô allowing it to be customizable makes it so the player can do both.

 **How**